knightmanish/springboot-artists-api/README.md

 Api key can be changed in artist-api/src/main/resources/application.properties

-###Known issues
+### Known issues
-- Some exceptions require further handing
+- Some exceptions require further handling
     - HTTP 503
     - HTTP 429
 - Code coverage for Rest Controller and various other Handlers.